YANGB1/iM-Seeker/README.md

 ```
 python3 iM-Seeker.py -h
 ```
-The python script 'iM-Seeker.py' and two models 'pickle_model_classification.pkl' and 'pickle_model_regression.pkl' can be downloaded directly. 'iM-Seeker.py', 'pickle_model_classification.pkl' and 'pickle_model_regression.pkl' need to be put in the same folder.
-The downloaded directory can be added to the ‘PATH’ environmental variable or the scripts with full path can be run alternatively.
-**But, please pay attention !!!!!!
-Model 'pickle_model_classification.pkl'(about 210Mb) need to be uploaded by git lfs (Large file storage) because of the github limitation.
-Please find all the files at https://figshare.com/s/e4e72e2e8ceaa0a4fbd6, which can be downloaded directly.**
+**Please pay attention !!!!!!
+The program needs two models 'pickle_model_classification.pkl' and 'pickle_model_regression.pkl' which are required as the input files of the software.
+Please find all the files at https://figshare.com/s/e4e72e2e8ceaa0a4fbd6, where all these files can be downloaded directly.**

-# Usage

-The help page can be checked by following command:
+After intalled the package with 'pip',the help page can be checked by following command:
 ```
-python3 iM-Seeker.py -h
+iM-Seeker.py -h
 ```
-Parameters can be configured according to the user's own needs.Here is an example:
+Parameters can be configured according to the user's own needs.
+Here is an example:
 ```
-python3 iM-Seeker.py --sequence input.fa --overlapped 2 --greedy 2 --stem_short 3 --stem_long 5 --loop1_short 1 --loop1_long 12 --loop2_short 1 --loop2_long 12 --loop3_short 1 --loop3_long 12 --representative_conformation 2 --output_folder output_path
+iM-Seeker.py --sequence input.fa --classification_model pickle_model_classification.pkl --regression_model pickle_model_regression.pkl --overlapped 2 --greedy 2 --stem_short 3 --stem_long 5 --loop1_short 1 --loop1_long 12 --loop2_short 1 --loop2_long 12 --loop3_short 1 --loop3_long 12 --representative_conformation 2 --output_folder output_path
 ```

 # Input and output